Why Do We Stereotype?

 Research shows that even if we know negative stereotypes are untrue, we can still internalize them.
 This is called “self-stereotyping,” a “process by which people belonging to a stigmatized social group tend to describe themselves more with stereotypical traits.”
 In other words, when we stereotype someone, they are likely to believe the myths we’re perpetuating about them, which can lead to a negative self-perception.

-Many of us have felt rage, inadequacy, or anxiety after being stereotyped due to our race, gender, and/or other attributes of who we are.
-We decided to explore this subject through the lens of the asexual community, a diverse group of people who still face rampant categorization and discrimination in today’s society.
+Many of us have felt rage, or anxiety after being stereotyped.
+We decided to explore this subject through the lens of the asexual community, a diverse group of people who still face categorization and discrimination in today’s society.

 There are many misconceptions surrounding asexuality.
 For example, one might be under the impression that asexuality is the result of a hormonal imbalance; conversely, one might think that someone is asexual if they choose to remain celibate.